tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the pilot's instructor* informing him that his trainee has passed the examination and about his mark

+### Upon submitting a practical examination feedback
+* When a pilot's record is edited to add practical examination feedback by the pilot's examiner:
+* A notification email is sent *to the pilot* informing him of the received feedback and its contents
+* A notification email is sent *to the pilot's instructor* informing him that his trainee has received examination feedback and its contents

 ### Upon upgrading
 * When a pilot's record is edited to mark him as an "upgraded"
 * A notification email is sent *to the pilot* informing him of the rating upgrade

-__Overall, over the life-cycle of a single pilot training 13 different emails are being sent by the application to different recipients__
+__Overall, over the life-cycle of a single pilot training 15 different emails are being sent by the application to different recipients__